jeffmcutter/cf_shortcuts/cfssh/README.md

 USAGE: cfcollect group remote_file local_dest_dir

 	Available groups:
 	all
-no_db
+	all_no_db
+	db
 	ui
 	workers
+	zone1
+	zone2

 To see matching hosts for a given group, use:

-cfscp group list
+cfscp <group> list

 -h | --help for this usage statement
 ```